Ms Sabrina Bauroth, LL.M., CertHE

-As a qualified lawyer, I am both a member of the German bar and of the Law Society of Berlin.
-As such, I am authorized to
+As a qualified lawyer and German barrister, I am both a member of the German bar and the Law Society of Berlin.
+As such, I am authorized to provide legal advice and

 represent you in any German court, including district courts, regional courts, appeal courts, and the German Supreme Criminal Court.
 It is only the German Supreme Civil Court that is exempt from